 - If drying leaves with a dish towel, some of the green coloring may transfer so don't use a fancy one.

-- Do your best to dry the spinach leaves as thoroughly as possible to prevent many ice crystals from forming, though if there are ice crystals, it won’t really get in the way of separating off sections to use once frozen.
+- Do your best to dry the spinach leaves as thoroughly as possible to prevent many ice crystals from forming, though if there are ice crystals, it won't prevent you from separating off sections to use once frozen.
+They'll just make it a little more difficult.

 - A 9-ounce bag of spinach will fit in one gallon size plastic freezer bag.
 The spinach will be packed in, but the frozen leaves are not difficult at all to separate once frozen to use just a portion at a time.